wjakob/nanobind/docs/classes.rst

 Releasing the instance performs the inverse of each step in reverse order.
 In free-threaded builds, the hash table in step 3 is additionally guarded by a sharded lock that is relatively costly to acquire and release.
-The C++ constructor and destructor are unavoidable, but everything else is pure bookkeeping that can in principle be avoided.
+The C++ constructor and destructor calls and reference counting steps are unavoidable, but steps 1 and 3 are pure bookkeeping that can in principle be avoided.

 The :cpp:struct:`nb::pooled <pooled>` class binding annotation enables this: instead of freeing a released object, nanobind can stash it in a small per-type